kevinboone/rasp-pi-min-console-build/README.md

 `get_deb.pl` -- A script to download packages from the Raspbian repository.

-`misc-config` -- A few configuration files that didn't seem to fit anywhere else.
+`misc-config` -- A few configuration files that could not be placed in `rootfs-overlay` because their target directories are generated during the build.

 `prepare-card.sh` -- partitions an SD card read for `copy-to-card.sh`.

-`rootfs-overlay` -- a directory tree that will be copied onto the root filesystem image once all the downloading and unpacking of packages has been done.

 ## Revisions